smoother than that first margarita

 Carnival offers up to 100% of your trip cost in the case that you’re interrupted for one of the reasons noted above.
 We give Carnival a B+ for their coverage.
 Some insurance providers offer the ability to upgrade to allow for a payout exceeding 100% of costs.

-With cruise insurance from Carnival, you’ll get reimbursed up to $500 if your trip is delayed for more than 3 hours.
+What does Carnival cruise insurance cover?
+With cruise a policy from Carnival, you’ll get reimbursed up to $500 if your trip is delayed for more than 3 hours.

 It’s great that the company requires only 3 hours before considering you “delayed,” but unfortunately doesn’t compensate you well enough if this is the case.

-Carnival offers up to $500 in the case that your trip is delayed.
+What does Carnival cruise insurance cover?
+Carnival’s policy offers up to $500 in the case that your trip is delayed.
 When compared to all other cruise insurance providers, Carnival falls last on the list.

 If your luggage is lost during your vacation, Carnival will compensate you more than any of the 3rd-party insurance providers.
 You’ll receive a maximum of $1,500 in any of the following circumstances.

-Carnival offers up to $1,500 in the case that your bags are lost, stolen or damaged.
+What does Carnival cruise insurance cover?
+Carnival’s policy offers up to $1,500 in the case that your bags are lost, stolen or damaged.
 When compared to all other cruise insurance providers, Carnival comes in 50% higher, which we consider significant.